Sailing the islands of Dalmatia

 Of course, your trip along the Adriatic coast has even more riches to be revealed.
 You can see just why the medieval port of Dubrovnik was dubbed “paradise on Earth” by George Bernard Shaw, and taste the famous wares of the Grgic winery.
 But those are topics for another day…

-Find out more about our Beauty of Lake Bled and the Dalmatian Coast.
+Find out more about our Dalmatian Island Explorer.

 Nicola considers herself very lucky to have had the opportunity to visit a number of places around the world and these experiences usually involve searching for as many kinds of wildlife as possible.
 Recent highlights include penguins in Antarctica, bears and whales in Canada and Alaska and sea otters in California - but there are always more animals to search for.